-For communities sharing a significant amount of developed border with transit supportive (based on development intensity)

-ror communities sharing a significant amount of developed Jorder with transit supportive (vased on development menany) areas of Wichita initiate express service routes to provide morning and evening commute routes to the downtown transit center. areas or wichita muate express service routes to provide moming and evening commute routes to the downtown ransit content Service would be limited stop between the suburban community listed and the transit center and arrival time to the transit center Would be coordinated with the pulse time for other routes.
+For communities sharing a significant amount of developed border with transit supportive (based on development intensity) rol communities sharing a significant amount of developed solver with transit supportive (vased on development menany) areas of Wichita initiate express service routes to provide morning and evening commute routes to the downtown transit center. areas of wiening minate express service routes to provide moming end evening commute routes to the downtown remark content Service would be limited stop between the suburban community listed and the transit center and arrival time to the transit center Service would be united stop between the suburban community usited and the transit center and annual time to the transit center would be coordinated with the pulse time for other routes.
 Routes would likely be limited to two trips in the morning commute Limited stop service is assumed, which would reflect one to three locations in the adjacent/focus community and the only stop in Wichita would be the downtown transit center.
-There may be an opportunity for one intermediate stop in an employment center period and two in the afternoon/evening period. along the route, however, the number would be limited to keep the travel time more competitive with auto travel time.
-The expectation is service would be PROVIDED by Wichita Transit, however, FUNDING would include a share/all of the local match Ine expectation is service would be PROVIDED by WICHILE HENSIL, HOWEVER, FUNDING WOULD INCLUDE a Sharefall of the oper material would be PROVIDED BY THE ADJACENT JURISDICTION.
+There may be an opportunity for one intermediate stop in an employment center along the route, however, the number would be limited to keep the travel time more competitive with auto travel time.
+The expectation is service would be PROVIDED by Wichita Transit, however, FUNDING would include a share/all of the local match Une expectation is service would be PROVIDED by WICHILE HENSIL, HOWEVER, FUNDING WOULD INCLUDE a Sharefall Of the oper material would be PROVIDED BY THE ADJACENT JURISDICTION.
 The logic is the concept provides more benefit to the adjacent community than to Wichita and financial support should reflect benefit.